orsnaro/April-Tag-VR-noSteam/WindowsBuild_Simple.md

 __4-__ Let it rip.
 Hopefully it'll finish without errors.
-When you get output : ```CMake generation finished```, proceed to next step.
-If you got CXX compiler errors after the line ```[CMake] -- Running vcpkg install - done``` ignore those.
+When you get output : ```[CMake] -- Running vcpkg install - done```, proceed to next step.
+If you got CXX compiler errors after that line ignore those.
 VS is trying to use an incorrect install build configuration (of its own making).
-Remember you can CTRL+F and search for the outputs mentioned here, as the output window can get cluttered.
+Remember you can CTRL+F and search for the output mentioned here, as the output window can get cluttered.
+What's important is vcpkg install finishing.

 If you got 1> [CMake] CMake Error at scripts/cmake/vcpkg_acquire_msys.cmake:150 (file):